levelupcc/level-up/_pages/you-the-trainer/first-3-sessions-of-your-event/developing-shared-arguments/developing-shared-arguments.md

 Since it is their time, ask participants what agreements would they like to make to each other for the benefit of the group and of the gathering.
 Naturally, a few will come up, such as no talking over other people or no phones; however, you should plan the ultimate list in advance so you can fill in any gaps that may not arise from within the group.

-Once you have a full list assembled, including any essential agreements from your own list, ask everyone to raise their hand if they agree with the final result â€” review each agreement one by one, and take your time.
+Once you have a full list assembled, including any essential agreements from your own list, ask everyone to raise their hand if they agree with the final result — review each agreement one by one, and take your time.
 If there are any dissenting voices, facilitate a conversation where perspectives are heard and adapt agreements accordingly as the group desires.

 Hang the final list of agreements prominently on a wall that everyone can see, and keep them up for the duration of the event.
 Ask participants to determine what the consequences will be if one breaks an agreement (ex: someone who breaks an agreement could go last in line for lunch, have to dance or sing to the group for 30 seconds, or clean up the room at the end of a session).

 Once you have the shared agreements, you will be able to refer to them to celebrate great behavior, and likewise if disruptive behavior becomes a problem.
 Instead of focusing on the individual, you can reference the agreement to start a conversation with the group.
-If issues persist, you may want to talk to disruptive participants in private to see if theyâ€™re aware of their behavior and can commit to correcting it.
+If issues persist, you may want to talk to disruptive participants in private to see if they’re aware of their behavior and can commit to correcting it.

 ## Guidelines for shared agreements ##